ryyan/http-bench/README.md

     - Response: `{"error": "Invalid parameters"}`

 - Perform the following on each request:
-  - Log request, for example:
+  - Log request, for example [Date IP Method Url]:
     - `2017/11/11 11:11:12 [::1]:36942 GET /api/echo/HelloWorld?num=1234567890`
   - Parse out the path and query string parameters
   - Verify the parameters